 - Accept a promotion with a sensei of increased responsibility to your fellow students.

-- Our dojo recognizes Dan rankings by the United States National Karate Federation.
+- Our dojo recognizes Dan rankings by our organizations.
 New students with Dan ranking from someone other than those mentioned should wear a white belt unless otherwise told to do so...
 In the appropriate case, such a student may be able to obtain equivalent ranking after an appropriate review period.
 This rule only applies to students in our dojo -- not guests.
 Guests should wear their normal belts.

 - If you return to the dojo after a lengthy absence, you should wear a white belt.
 The Sensei will let you know when you should wear your regular belt.